HackerYou/spotify-oauth-proxy/README.md

         app.tokenInfo = {};

         //This method is used to get the token for every request.
-Since a token only lasts for 3600ms we need to get a new token for each request app.getToken = () => {
+Since a token only lasts for 3600ms we need to get a new token for each request
+        // Note than in this instance, we are making a call to a different endpoint on the server and therefore don't need to pass a refresh token app.getToken = () => {
             //Return a promise
             return new Promise((resolve,reject) => {